pymander/pymander.github.io/about.markdown

 I am available for short-term software development and ongoing support for website maintenance.

 - **I specialize in WordPress maintenance** and plugin development.
+[Learn more.](/software-development/)

+For many years, I have been interested in **digital privacy and security**.

+- **I can help your small business be more secure.** I especially love helping very small LLCs and one-person businesses secure their emails, websites, and files.
+[Learn more.](/information-security/)

 My rates for **non-profit organizations** are very reasonable.